The Best Churches in Nuku’alofa to Experience as a Visitor(c) tongapocketguide.com

 • If you arrive late at a church service, discretely walk into the church and sit at the back

-• Different churches have different rules about taking photos on the inside.
+• Different churches have different rules about taking photos inside.
 Assume it is disrespectful to take photos during a church service.
-Usually, it is acceptable to take photos of the church interior after the service
+Usually, it is acceptable to take photos of the church interior after the service with permission

 • It is Ok to take photos of a church from the outside